 Wall Street Journal

-Brooklyn Prospect hires Loci to design the next phase of its middle and high school in Windsor Terrace.
-The project is under the supervision of Heather McKinstry and construction is scheduled for completion by August 2014.
+Brooklyn Prospect selects Loci to design the next phase of its middle and high school in Windsor Terrace.
+The project is scheduled for completion by August 2014.

 The new Career Services and Philosophy offices for Rutgers University are complete.